Motorcycling Adventures in Mother Russia. Now your juices must be flowing, anticipating what you are going to discover with this MotoDreamer article.

-The first day’s ride will stick to predominantly secondary rural roads, immersing you in the fantasy atmosphere of a bygone era.
-Moscow’s rampant commercialisation seems a world away here, where Old Russia lives on in the scattering of storybook cottages and tiny churches between the 431km scenic route to Tver.
+The first day’s ride will stick to predominantly secondary rural roads.
+Immersing you in the fantasy atmosphere of a bygone era.
+Moscow’s rampant commercialization seems a world away here.
+Where Old Russia lives in the scattering of storybook cottages and tiny churches between the 431km scenic route to Tver.

-An elegant town on the Volga River, considered one of Russia’s heritage ‘Golden Ring’ cities, Tver can trace its history back to the 12th century.
+An elegant town on the Volga River considered one of Russia’s heritage ‘Golden Ring’ cities, Tver can trace its history to the 12th century.
 The beautiful baroque Catherine’s Convent is a testament to Catherine the Great’s fondness for this peaceful riverside sanctuary.

 Tver to Valday to Novgorod (Day 4)

-The festive, lakeside resort town of Derbovezh is the final stop before the 375km back to Moscow on a mix of narrow backroads and speedy expressways.
+The lively, lakeside resort town of Derbovezh is the final stop before the 375km back to Moscow.
+You will ride on a mix of narrow backroads and speedy expressways.

-Why Russia Should be on Every Rider’s Radar
+Why Should Motorcycling Adventures in Mother Russia be on Every Rider’s Radar?

-Russia is a land of countless contrasts, thousands of years of world-shaping history, hundreds of unique ethnic groups and a staggering variety of natural environments.
+Russia is a land of countless contrasts.
+Take note of thousands of years of world-shaping history.
+With hundreds of unique ethnic groups, and a staggering variety of natural environments.

-MotoDreamer’s 10 Day motorcycle tour may only offer the tiniest glimpse into what makes Russia Russia, but it’s been specially mapped out to show you as many sides of the country as possible in a short length of time.
+MotoDreamer’s 10 Day motorcycle tour may only offer the tiniest glimpse into what makes Russia Russia.
+All mapped out to show you as many sides of the country in a short length of time.

-With the added freedom of touring on two wheels, you’ll soon leave the tourist trail far behind in search of whatever the Real Russia is to you.
+With the added freedom of touring on two wheels.
+You’ll soon leave the tourist trail far behind in search of whatever Real Russia is to you.